ELIGANT-TN -- ELI Gamma Above Neutron Threshold: The Thermal Neutron setup: In-beam measurements of reactions

 To calculate the actual energy of the $\alpha$ particle causing the reaction, the energy loss for the particle of a given energy was calculated over the entire target thickness, and it was assumed that the average energy loss was equal to half of this value.
 The beam energies from the logbook were corrected with these calculated average energy losses.

-Following this, the \geant\ simulations of the efficiencies were extracted in the energy range 1~keV to 10~MeV with a 1~keV step.
+Following this, the \geant\ simulations of the efficiencies were extracted in the energy range 1~keV to 10~MeV.
 These efficiencies were extracted for the total efficiency and each of the individual rings of \ac{ELIGANT-TN}.
 These values were also used to extract simulated ring ratios for each possible combination of rings.

-For the low-energy beam settings, the neutron energies were estimated as $E_{\mathrm{n}}=E_{\mathrm{beam}}-\Delta E+2216$~keV, where $\Delta E$ correspond to the previously calculated energy loss of the beam in the target.
+For the low-energy beam settings, the neutron energies were estimated as {$E_{\mathrm{n}}=E_{\mathrm{beam}}^{\mathrm{C.M.}}-\Delta E+2216$~keV}, where $\Delta E$ correspond to the previously calculated energy loss of the beam in the target.
 The number of counts in the individual counters was combined into a number of counts in rings A, B, and C, corresponding to the inner, middle, and outer rings, respectively, and into the total number of counts for each of the rings combined.
 The standard deviation of the number of counts in the individual counters within a ring was extracted and added to the uncertainties as a systematic uncertainty, in addition to the statistical uncertainty from the number of counts in each counter, ring, or total.
 We can use this information to calculate the ring ratio at this lower beam energy and compare this to the values obtained from the \geant\ simulations.
 These ring ratios are shown in Figure~\ref{fig:ring_ratios_lowe_13C}.

-While the agreement is good overall, we note that the inner ring, Ring 1, seems to have a higher count rate than expected, slightly distorting the measured ratios for Ring 1 and Ring 2.
-However, the ring ratio for the outer rings shows a close agreement with \geant\; we will mainly use this ratio in the later discussion.
+While the agreement is good overall, we note that the inner ring, Ring~{A}, seems to have a higher count rate than expected, slightly distorting the measured ratios for Ring~{A} and Ring~{B}.
+However, the ring ratio for the outer rings shows a close agreement with \geant; we will mainly use this ratio in the later discussion.

 In the higher energy range, a similar procedure was followed.
 As the reaction energy is above the first excited state in ${}^{16}$O, it is interesting to investigate the changes in the ring ratios.
 Here, we have remained with the two outer rings, assuming they are the most reliable and have used a simple two-component expression for the emitted neutrons as